jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/relationships-line-merge-and-symbol-merge.md

 A symbol merge in a relationship that has nonagons in it also results in a double dashed circle, `because* the*` imaginary reference to `the*` classes, that `are` put on a higher level, `are` represented by circles, `not*` a nonagons.

-There is an idea where one related list might contain items from multiple classes. __Class A__ would have a __n => 1__ relationship to items of __Class B__ and __Class C__, which the picture below aims to express:
+There is an idea where one related list might contain items from multiple classes. __Class A__ might have a __n => 1__ relationship to items of __Class B__ and __Class C__, which the picture below aims to express:

 ![](images/1.%20Relationships%20Construct%20Drafts.008.png)

 #### Counterpart out of Sight

-If the counterpart of a relationship would be out of sight, a line might point out of the diagram.
-A catch there might be that you might not see whether the relationship counterpart would have multiplicity of __1__ or __n__.
+If the counterpart of a relationship might be out of sight, a line might point out of the diagram.
+A catch there might be that you might not see whether the relationship counterpart might have multiplicity of __1__ or __n__.
 A possible solution for this, might be to express multiplicity at the end of that line that might point out of the diagram.

 This might look as follows with the double dashed border notation: